xyzzyx99/file-and-folder-tool/README.md

 # File And Folder Tool

-Copy file name, directory path and more.
+Copy names or paths of open files, and more.

 ![copy](./images/copy.gif)